omirror/je/README.md

 ## License

-je is licensed under the [MIT License](https://github.com/prologic/je/blob/master/LICENSE)
+je is licensed under the term of the [MIT License](https://github.com/prologic/je/blob/master/LICENSE)